Watford General Hospital

 Watford General Hospital is a 521-bed acute District General Hospital situated on Vicarage Road, Watford, Hertfordshire.
-Together with Hemel Hempstead Hospital and St Albans City Hospital, it is operated by West Hertfordshire Hospitals NHS Trust.
+Together with Hemel Hempstead Hospital and St Albans City Hospital, it is operated by West Hertfordshire Teaching Hospitals NHS Trust.

 History

 Watford General was formed at the foundation of the National Health Service utilising buildings which were formerly the Watford workhouse and, from 1929, Shrodells Public Assistance Institution.
 The facility also incorporated the Peace Memorial Wing from 1965 when management of the Peace Memorial Hospital was transferred to the Shrodells site.
 The Peace Hospice is situated on the former Peace Memorial site.
 The Princess Michael of Kent Wing at the Shrodells site was opened by Princess Michael of Kent in 1986 and an acute admissions unit was opened by Andy Burnham, the Secretary of State for Health, in February 2010.

 The hospital manages beyond its safe capacity with A&E having been designed for around 30,000 attendances per year but receiving over 88,000.
 The hospital was designated "inadequate" in its 2015 CQC inspection, but was upgraded to "requires improvement" in January 2018.

 Outline planning permission to redevelop the hospital and create the Watford Health Campus was granted in 2008.
 Section 106 agreements which will provide £3 million for infrastructure around the Vicarage Road site, including education and transport, were signed on 26 March 2010.
 In August 2012 Kier Property was selected to carry out the development programme.
 It will take 15–20 years to complete.